ffalves/palmeiras_analytics_br/README.md

 # Palmeiras Analytics BR

-This is my captstone project to my MBA in Data Science and Analytics from USP/ESALQ (Brazil).
+This is my captstone project to my MBA in Data Science and Analytics from USP/ESALQ (Brazil), under the guidance of professor Patricia Belfiore.
 It aims to analyze the data from a Brazilian football team Palmeiras (SEP) along the Brazilian Championship during 2020 to 2023.

 ## Structure
 ```bash